 CHEF NOTE: It is crucial to let your blondies sit at room temperature to cool before serving.
-This is necessary to ensure you have very fudgy blondies.
+This is necessary to ensure they are fudgy.

-STORING AND FREEZING BLONDIES: Blondies will hold in the refrigerator covered in plastic wrap for up to 7 days.
+STORING AND FREEZING: They will hold in the refrigerator covered in plastic wrap for up to 7 days.
 Believe it or not blondies will freeze well covered in plastic for up to 3 months.
 If you are serving them from the freezer, pull them out 2 days before so they can properly thaw.

-*If you’re loving this blondie recipe then you absolutely have to check out my Key Lime Pie Recipe and be sure to drop me a comment below and a rating if you’ve had the chance to make this amazing blondies recipe*
+*If you’re loving on this blondie recipe then you absolutely have to check out my Key Lime Pie Recipe and definitely be sure to leave a comment below and a rating if you’ve had the chance to make this recipe*

 The Best Blondies Recipe